-The History of Forex
+The History of CFD Trading

 The adoption of the Gold Standard led to a notable decrease in inflation levels and provided greater control over the issuance of monetary assets, which were now required to have corresponding gold reserves.
 Gold, with its intrinsic value, divisibility, and stability, was chosen as the common currency for international settlements.
 Over time, gold was gradually replaced by paper equivalents such as certificates.